Connect with us

 Internet usage has become nearly ubiquitous, with 93% of American adults regularly using the internet in 2021 according to the Pew Research Center.
 But some populations still struggle to consistently access the resource; 72% of rural individuals have access to broadband, and 57% of low-income individuals have access.
 The pandemic has put into stark relief how essential internet access is to participation in society, leading to an increased investment by lawmakers to expand access.

 In July 2020, electric cooperatives across the state received Coronavirus, Aid, Relief and Economic Security (CARES) Act funding to increase broadband access for communities that had no other service available.
-For the Prentiss County EPA, that meant $5 million to serve what Ronny Rowland, general of the Prentiss County EPA, calls the “CARES area” — rural areas that larger companies wouldn’t service because of the high cost.
+For the Prentiss County EPA, that meant $5 million to serve what Ronny Rowland, general manager of the Prentiss County EPA, calls the “CARES area” — rural areas that larger companies wouldn’t service because of the high cost.

 READ MORE: Mississippi is one of the most under-connected states in America.
 Why is that?

-“We’re a not-for-profit, we borrowed the money to build out to them and the CARES money just came in to us pay our loans back quicker,” Rowland said.
+“We’re a not-for-profit, we borrowed the money to build out to them and the CARES money just came in to help us pay our loans back quicker,” Rowland said.
 “We were going to build out to them anyway because they’re our electric members and they own the co-op system.”

 Currently, 56% of the co-op’s electric customers are signed up for the fiber internet, which jumps to 76% in some of the areas covered by the CARES Act funding.

-Rowland started this project to help north Mississippi stay economically competitive and to improve the quality of in the region, but said the pandemic put a particular focus on the need for high-speed internet access.
+Rowland started this project to help north Mississippi stay economically competitive and to improve the quality of life in the region, but said the pandemic put a particular focus on the need for high-speed internet access.

-Jeff Palmer, the superintendent of Prentiss County Schools, said that the improved internet access through the EPA’s program helped reach the virtual classroom and stay engaged with their education.
+Jeff Palmer, the superintendent of Prentiss County Schools, said that the improved internet access through the EPA’s program helped students reach the virtual classroom and stay engaged with their education.

 “We went from doing paper and pencil packets when it all started to having most of our students fully online by the start of school last year,” Palmer said.